yaucpthomas/escaperoom/README.md

    - Random respawn point
    - Magic items (e.g. dice) for random rewards/penalties spawned at random time
    - Random passcodes or clues
-   - Clues will spawn at random places
+   - Clues will spawn at random places (as long as it fits the narritive)
 2. Data structures for storing game status
    - A data structure named "player" will be used to store the player's status
       - Player's name